celery/celery/docs/userguide/canvas.rst

         >>> res.get()
         160

-    Which means that you can combine chains:
+    this means that you can combine chains:

     .. code-block:: pycon